 The different interfaces are implemented by the combination of an EAuCOM board and the uCOM Carrier Board.
 It is this combination that is tested.
-If an interface fails a test then it might not be possible to pin point the error to the EAuCOM board or to the uCOM Carrier Board, unless the EAuCOM board that is mounted on the uCOM Carrier board is replaced with another EAuCOM board.
+If an interface fails a test, then it might not be possible to pinpoint the error to the EAuCOM board or to the uCOM Carrier Board, unless the EAuCOM board that is mounted on the uCOM Carrier board is replaced with another EAuCOM board.
 Either the failing interface follows the EAuCOM board or the uCOM Carrier board, and that makes it possible to locate the possible error to a specific board.
-This chapter presents several issues and considerations that users must note.